A lived-in family home

 Spend some time unwinding in the house, taking in the personal touches of a grand yet comfortable family home.
 Look out from the upstairs bedrooms across the expansive views and breathe.

 Antony is a house full of faces and personalities.
 Generations of Carews look down from gilded frames as you walk through the rooms.
 A rich family history tells of English Civil War intrigue and the remarkable scholarship and creativity of an important family.

 The beauty of Antony derives not from ornament but from its stone, which glows a silvery grey on a bright Cornish day, and from its perfect proportions, which give it a timeless quality.
 The setting is even more breathtaking.
 The house sits high above the river Lynher with sweeping views.

 The house is still lived-in by the Carew Poles making a visit to Antony particularly special.
-Expect to see toys in the Saloon because a litle boy and girl live here.
-The personal touch is everywhere from the bedtime reading laid out in still used bedrooms to the occasional sighting of Alba, the family dog and our resident canine friend.
+Expect to see toys in the saloon because a litle boy and girl live here.
+The personal touch is everywhere from the bedtime reading laid out in still used bedrooms to the occasional sighting of Alba, the family dog.